malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
-Keep Cognito user pool as the identity provider and select OAuth 2.0 grant type to be "implicit grant" for this demo so we can collect the JWT that will be sent to the callback url:  <br/>
+Keep Cognito user pool as the identity provider and select OAuth 2.0 grant type to be "implicit grant" for this demo so we can collect the JWT that will be sent to the callback URL:  <br/>
 <img src="https://i.imgur.com/H4b4ygI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
-Select OIDC scopes which will later show up in the JWT tokens and click next:  <br/>
+Select OIDC scopes and click next.
+Selecting OIDC scopes delegates permission to the user of this token to access the Open Id Connect profile of the user.
+We will be able to see these scopes once we decode a valid JWT that will be issued by this Cognito user pool:  <br/>
   <br/>
 <img src="https://i.imgur.com/KEoQph5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />